Internet censorship in Hong Kong: Hong Kong national security law

 Article 43 of Hong Kong national security law states that platforms, publishers, and internet service providers may be ordered to take down electronic messages published that are "likely to constitute an offence endangering national security or is likely to cause the occurrence of an offence endangering national security".
-Individuals, organizations, and companies who do not comply with such requests could face fines of up to 100,000 HKD (12,903 USD) and put into prison for six months.
+Individuals, organizations, and companies who do not comply with such requests could face fines of up to 100,000 HKD (US$12,903) and put into prison for six months.

 The Hong Kong chief executive may authorize the police to intercept communications and conduct surveillance to “prevent and detect offences endangering national security".

 Self-censorship

 There are reports of media self-censorship since most media outlets are owned by businesses with interests on the mainland, causing authors and editors to defer to the perceived concerns of publishers regarding their business interests.
 Some scholars suggest that Hong Kong-based academics practice some self-censorship in their China-related work to preserve good relations and research and lecturing opportunities in the mainland.